-Agreement reached to relinquish drilling lease on land in Montana that’s sacred to Native Americans
+Company gets $2.6 million to relinquish oil lease on Montana land that’s sacred to Native Americans

 BILLINGS, Mont.
-(AP) — A Louisiana company will relinquish the last remaining oil and gas lease on land near Montana’s Glacier National Park that’s sacred to Native Americans under a legal agreement announced Friday that would resolve a decades-long dispute.
+(AP) — A Louisiana company will receive $2.6 million to relinquish the last remaining oil and gas lease on U.S. forest land near Montana’s Glacier National Park that’s sacred to Native Americans, government officials and attorneys involved in the deal said Friday.

-The 10-square-mile (25-square-kilometer) oil and gas lease in the mountainous Badger-Two Medicine area of northwestern Montana was issued in 1982 but has not been developed.
+The deal would resolve a decades-long dispute over the 10-square-mile (25-square-kilometer) oil and gas lease in the mountainous Badger-Two Medicine area of northwestern Montana.

+The lease was issued in 1982 but has not been developed.
 It’s on the site of the creation story for the Blackfoot tribes of southern Canada and Montana’s Blackfeet Nation.
 Tribal members bitterly opposed drilling.

-Lease owner Solenex LLC will be compensated an undisclosed amount under the agreement, according to attorneys who were involved in the negotiations.
+In exchange for giving up the lease, Solenex LLC will receive $2 million from the federal government and $600,000 from a coalition of groups that intervened in the case, said David McDonald with the Mountain States Legal Foundation, which represented the company.

-The Wyss Foundation, a charitable group founded by Swiss billionaire Hansjorg Wyss, provided money for the deal, according to Tim Preso, attorney for a group of tribal and conservation groups.
-The agreement was not made public.
+The Wyss Foundation, a charitable group founded by Swiss billionaire Hansjorg Wyss, also provided money for the deal, according to Tim Preso, attorney for a group of tribal and conservation groups.

 The Solenex lease had been cancelled in 2016 under then-U.S. Interior Secretary Sally Jewell at the request of the Blackfoot tribes and conservation groups.